 47-48 Temple Bar

-Located in Dublin’s cultural quarter, famous for its lively nightlife, The Temple Bar is perhaps one of the most visited pubs in the city for its excellent live musical shows.
-The pub and its surroundings are a tribute to Sir William Temple (1555-1627), a renowned teacher and philosopher who was provost of Dublin’s respected Trinity College.
+Located in Dublin’s cultural quarter, which is famous for its lively nightlife, The Temple Bar is perhaps one of the most visited pubs in the city for its excellent live music shows.
+The establishment and its surroundings are a tribute to Sir William Temple (1555-1627), a renowned teacher and philosopher who was provost of Dublin’s Trinity College.
 Opened in 1840, The Temple Bar stands out for its bright red brick facade.
-Considered the center of Dublin night entertainment, its distinctive open courtyard and bar are ideal places to take the best Irish beers like the iconic Guinness.
-It also has a large selection of European beers, including Belgian abbey beers, highly appreciated by the discerning clientele that regularly visits the famous pub.
+Considered the center of Dublin night entertainment, its distinctive open courtyard and bar are ideal to enjoy a pint of Guinness, the best and most iconic Irish beer.
+It also serves a large selection of European beers, including Belgian abbey beers, highly appreciated by the discerning clientele that regularly visits the famous pub.

 36-37 Pearse Street

-Located in the city center, opposite Trinity College and minutes from the famous O’Connell and Grafton streets, O’Neills Victorian Pub, and Townhouse is one of those must-see places during a visit to Dublin.
+Located in the city center, opposite Trinity College and minutes from the popular O’Connell and Grafton streets, O’Neills Victorian Pub and Townhouse is one of those places you must see during a visit to Dublin.
 Opened in 1885 during the reign of Queen Victoria, this pub has preserved the flair of the era.
 Since the first day, it has been managed by generations of the same family.
-An interesting fact: it is mentioned in Ulysses, the novel by Irish poet and novelist James Joyce, one of the most influential avant-garde writers of the 20th century.
+An interesting fact: it is mentioned in the novel Ulysses, written by the celebrated Irish poet and novelist James Joyce, one of the most influential avant-garde writers of the 20th century.
 O’Neills Victorian Pub and Townhouse is famous for its Irish breakfast of fried eggs, crispy bacon, beans, sausage, and cheese.
-They also serve a variety of beers, and its bar offers a choice of over 40 Irish whiskeys.
+They also serve a variety of beers, and a choice of over 40 Irish whiskeys.

 37 Dawson Street